 In FIA\USB.1 the way how SLES associates the real and effective user ID is expressed.
-While the effective user id and group id can change as the result of a su command or a program with the setuid or setgid attribute set, the real and is maintained and allow tracing activities to the real user that originated them.
+While the effective user id and group id can change as the result of a su command or a program with the SUID or SGID attribute set, the real and is maintained and allow tracing activities to the real user that originated them.